TheDaleks/ContentDK/Markdowns/2020-01-16-cryptotribalism.md

 # Introduction

 People are trained by their rewards.
 A portfolio is a reward system.
 Hence there is a relationship between portfolio and behavior.
 In particular, money rewards tribalism.
 A portfolio of money is more rewarding if the users of that money preferentially befriend one another over users of different monies.
 Thus, money naturally evokes tribalism in humans, a naturally tribalist species.
-In the cryptocurrency market, tribalism can be observed.<sup class="footnote-ref">[[1]](#fn1)</sup> In this article, I explain how money rewards tribalism.
+In the cryptocurrency market, tribalism can be observed.[^1] In this article, I explain how money rewards tribalism.

 # Why is Money Useful?

 Before answering, I will note that I believe that many people in the cryptocurrency market would not be able to answer this question adequately.
 That means that the buyers in the crypto market have not chosen how they will be rewarded.
 They will be trained by their portfolios without knowing who they will become.

 Money is an enabler of cooperation.
-People who use it can specialize more.<sup class="footnote-ref">[[2]](#fn2)</sup> How does it work?
+People who use it can specialize more.[^2] How does it work?
 When profit-seekers assess a means of addressing some unmet need, they look at who already has money to assess potential revenue and they look at other profit-seekers to assess cost.
 The profit-seeker wants to find the best match of unmet need with his own superior abilities.
 That creates the highest profit.
 The money that a profit-seeker recognizes as his unit of account determines who he compares himself to and which unmet needs he rates as most severe.
 Profit-seekers in different monies specialize relative to different groups of people.

 A form of money with many profit-seekers who have been specializing relative to one another for a long time is more valuable than a form of money with fewer profit-seekers who are less specialized.
 A more specialized economy will be able to serve more specialized needs and serve them better.